So you’ve decided to write a nonfiction book.

 You can download our free nonfiction book writing template to help you get started.

-While sitting down and writing your nonfiction book might seem hard, you’ve actually done the hard part already.
-You’ve identified your audience and the key problem you’re going to help them solve and you’ve created a thorough, solid outline.
+While sitting down and writing your nonfiction book might seem hard, you’ve actually done the hardest part already: you’ve identified your audience and the key problem you’re going to help them solve and you’ve created a thorough, solid outline.

 All you really have to do is flesh it out!